RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/decide-which-appserver.md

 You also investigate the report to see if there are any complex migrations.

 After analysing the results and the effort you can estimate the amount of time the effort to migrate your application.
 In this case you may estimate that given the 24 story points and that most of the changes are trivial the effort will be approximately a week, which is about the same time it would take to migration from Oracle Weblogic to WebSphere Liberty Profile.
-You may feel comfortable to add `Low in the row Migration effort` in the `JBoss EAP` when you present your recommendation to the team and the architectural board.
+You may feel comfortable to claim `Low Migration effort` for this app when you present your recommendation to the team and the architectural board.
 As a result, let us assume today that your recommendation to migrate to JBoss EAP to deploy your application on OpenShift is approved.

 For the first sprint you will focus on migrating the application to JBoss EAP, the DBA will migrate the database to a PostgresQL instance on OpenShift while the ops engineer setup a project for you in the OpenShift cluster.